 - Propane Safety Information For Users Of Small Cylinders

-- Safety Data Sheet (SDS) - Explains the chemical makeup of propane, as well as personal protective measures steps to take in case of accidental exposure on the job.
-(Spanish), (French)
+- Safety Data Sheet (SDS) – This explains the chemical makeup of propane, as well as personal protective measures and steps to take in case of accidental exposure on the job.